-But for now, I think this post may be more interesting and productive.
-Rather than leading with critique, I would rather lead with an attempt to learn and find common ground.
+But I think this post may be more interesting and productive.
 So, here are three takeaways for the church from my interaction with Hemant:

 1. Love your kids, even if they disagree with you.
 Hemant and I both went through a period of doubt in our lives.
 I embraced the faith of my parents, whereas Hemant rejected the Jain faith his parents raised him with.
 As a result of our experiences, and our current professions, we both hear from kids who had bad experiences when they questioned the religion they were raised with.